 Pedestrian Accident Settlement

-After suffering injuries in a motorcycle collision, several factors might significantly influence any motorcycle accident settlement or verdict.
+After suffering injuries in a pedestrian accident, several factors might significantly influence any pedestrian accident settlement or verdict.
 Some of those factors can be pivotal in determining the amount of any settlement or verdict.
 Since you want to pursue the maximum value of your claim or lawsuit, keep the following five factors in mind.

 Evidence of Fault

-Another driver might be 100 percent at fault for an accident like a rear-end collision while the victim was waiting for a red light to turn green.
+Another party might be 100 percent at fault because they operated their vehicle in an unsafe manner.
 This type of evidence might consist of the police accident report, traffic, dashcam, or surveillance camera footage of the crash, passenger, eyewitness statements, and photos of the vehicles of the respective parties.
 Every so often, drivers admit fault to the investigating police officer.